giresse19/modash/README.md

  credentials on terminal window and later closs that particular terminal window, you will need to run it again int the new terminal.Inorder to access the API.

-Clone the repository, install required packages via `npm install` or `yarn install` then run `npm start`.
-Example commands are below:
+ Navigate to a chosen folder:

-* Navigate to a chosen folder and run:
+ * Clone the repository:
 ```sh
 git clone https://github.com/giresse19/modash.git